-I'm going to go home and show my family what I learned.

-Student

-Richie at the Science Museum, London

-In December 2019, Urenco hosted its sixth annual Richie Lecture at the Science Museum in London.
+44This opportunity for our students is so beneficial and educational.
+The best way to learn science is hands-on and investigative.
+UUSA does an outstanding job.
+I would give them an A+.77 Teacher 44I'm going to go home and show my family what I learned.77 Student CASE STUDY Richie at the Science Museum, London In December 2019, Urenco hosted its sixth annual Richie Lecture at the Science Museum in London.
 The event was designed to engage and inspire young people in STEM by looking at the amazing achievements of six women, including the first and youngest woman in space, Valentina Tereshkova.
 A video of the lecture is available on our website at: